Ground support equipment: Catering vehicle

 The vehicle then drives to the airport and is parked in front of the plane.
 The stabilizers are deployed and the van body is lifted.
 The platform can be fine controlled to move left-right as well as in-out so that it is aligned with the door correctly.
 The body is made of insulated panels and is capable of maintaining temperatures of 0 C by means of refrigeration unit.

 In-flight food is prepared in a flight kitchen facility, a completely HACCP certified facility where food is reheated in sterile and controlled environments.
 The prepared food is then placed in trollies and wheeled into the cabin.

 A predecessor to the catering truck was in use by the U.S. Army Air Forces during World War II.

 A special higher type of catering truck has been designed to accommodate the Airbus A380.

 Belt loaders

-Belt loaders are vehicles with conveyor belts for unloading and loading of baggage and cargo onto aircraft.
+Belt loaders are vehicles with conveyor belts for unloading and loading of loose baggage and cargo onto aircraft.
 A belt loader is positioned at the door sill of an aircraft hold (baggage compartment) during operation.
 Belt loaders are used for narrowbody aircraft, and the bulk hold of wide body aircraft.
 Stowing baggage without containers is known as bulk loading.